jdillard/personal-site/source/_trips/2022-07-30-easy-getaway-wa-pass.md

 gear I wanted to use on my left side.
 Enjoy the view as you try to work your helmet past the constriction.

-To make it easier onthe follower, drop a loop from the first tree over the right of the crack to grab the bags.
-It's fairly easy climbing to finish, we ended up just using a hip belay.
+To make it easier on the follower, drop a loop from the first tree over the right of the crack to grab the bags.
+From there it's fairly easy climbing to finish, we ended up just using a hip belay.

 ## Descent

 We found sun damaged slings wrapped around a large boulder on the right.
-Given their condention we decided to back them up with an additional slings.
+Given their condition we decided to back them up with an additional slings.
 Bringing rapell gear on adventure climbs is good rule in general.

 We rapped to a tree below with more sun damaged slings that we backed up, then